The Ultimate 2000 Meter Row Strategy: Unleash Your Inner Athlete!

 The best race plans are SIMPLE.

-As Phil Marshall, senior women’s rowing coach for Rowing Canada says, “A complicated plan will bring a complicated result.”
+As Phil Marshall, performance director for Row Ontario says, “A complicated plan will bring a complicated result.”

 When you’re depriving yourself of oxygen, he notes, you have to keep things simple.